-Locate the individual whose name appears on the card you were given.
+Locate the individual whose name appears on the card.
 Introduce yourself, and briefly discuss what you would like to learn from this training.
 At the end of the activity, you will introduce each other to the rest of the group, and state what each of you would like to learn about the Buy American provision.